IftakherAlam/PersonalPasshelper/README.md

 # Password Manager (Desktop)

-This repository contains a JavaFX-based desktop Password Manager application.
+A small, local password manager built with JavaFX.
+The primary goal is simple and focused: let you save your passwords in this app with proper security.

-This README explains how to build, run and contribute to the project, plus a summary of functionality and troubleshooting tips so you can copy this into GitHub.
+Passwords are stored locally in an SQLite database and are encrypted with an AES key derived from your master password using PBKDF2 (HMAC-SHA256).
+The app never stores your master password in plaintext — only a secure PBKDF2 hash and a per-installation salt are stored.
+This README explains how to build, run and contribute to the project, plus a summary of functionality and troubleshooting tips for GitHub.

 ---